 - In addition to the requirements in this Section, ONLY sports that adhere to Section D of this Protocol ("Return to Competition, Contact Practice, and Play Indoor - All Sports") may be played indoors. - Limit indoor sports activities (practice, conditioning) to 10% of maximum indoor capacity.
-Indoor capacity shall include all athletes, coaches, and observers. - Associated indoor activities for the team (e.g., dinners, film study) are prohibited if engaged in competition given evidence that transmission is more likely to occur in these indoor higher risk settings. - Ventilation in indoor venues (gyms or other fitness centers) increased to the maximum extent possible.

-☐ Limitations for Inter-Team Competitions and Tournaments
+Indoor capacity shall include all athletes, coaches, and observers. - Associated indoor activities for the team (e.g., dinners, film study) are prohibited if engaged in competition given evidence that transmission is more likely to occur in these indoor higher risk settings. - Ventilation in indoor venues (gyms or other fitness centers) increased to the maximum extent possible. - ☐ Limitations for Inter-Team Competitions and Tournaments - o Inter-team competitions (i.e. between two teams), meets, races, or similar events are permitted to occur only with other teams from within the State. .

-- Inter-team competitions (i.e. between two teams), meets, races, or similar events are permitted to occur only if (a) both teams are located in the same county and the sport is authorized in the Table in Section A; or (b) teams are located in immediately bordering counties and the sport is authorized in both counties in the Table in Section A. - The Table in Section A applies to the locations/counties in which the teams, schools, clubs, leagues, and similar organizations are functionally based (e.g., where the players reside, where facilities are located, etc.). - LBDHHS shall be notified of any cross-country competition in the City of Long Beach.
+- The Table in Section A applies to the locations/counties in which the teams, schools, clubs, leagues, and similar organizations are functionally based (e.g., where the players reside, where facilities are located, etc.). - LBDHHS shall be notified of any cross-country competition in the City of Long Beach.
 LBDHHS reserves the right under its discretion to deny the competition at any time in Long Beach.
-If a cross-country competition is permitted in Long Beach, any participating teams are required to adhere to this Protocol.

-- Teams adhere to current CDPH Travel Advisory recommendations when determining travel for competition in neighboring counties. - No tournaments or events that involve more than two teams to occur.
-Exceptions may be made, with authorization from the LBDHHS where the event is being held and each of the local health departments where teams originate from, for sports where individual competitors from multiple teams are routine such as: track and field; cross-country; golf; skiing/snowboarding; tennis; swimming/diving/surfing; biking and equestrian events. - Only one competition, per team (or individual for singles games), per day maximum to be played. (e.g. no round robins or multiple matches in the same day)
+If a cross-country competition is permitted in Long Beach, any participating teams are required to adhere to this Protocol. - Teams adhere to current CDPH Travel Advisory recommendations when determining travel for competition in neighboring counties. - No tournaments or events that involve more than two teams to occur, except as permitted by this Protocol - Tournaments or sporting events that involve more than two teams are authorized by the Long Beach Department of Health and Human Services (LBDHHS) in the circumstances outlined below. - Sports where individual competitors from multiple teams are routine, such as, track and field, cross-country, golf, skiing/snowboarding, tennis, swimming/diving/surfing, biking and equestrian events - Inter-team competitions, meets, races, or similar events are permitted to occur only with other teams within the State.
+Teams must adhere to current CDPH Travel Advisory recommendations when determining travel for competition in other counties. - Game start times should be staggered to limit the number of people at the facility and competing at one time. - Teams participating in inter-team competitions will follow the more stringent rules if the participating teams are coming from counties that may be at different case rate thresholds. - Food and beverages may only be consumed in designated eating areas. - The teams adhere to the requirements set forth in this Protocol, including but not limited to requirements regarding wearing face coverings, maintaining physical distancing, and adhering to spectator capacity limits. - To the extent that a tournament or sporting event can occur outdoors, the event should occur outdoors. - Only one competition, per team (or individual for singles games), per day maximum to be played. (e.g. no round robins or multiple matches in the same day)